Lydia-K-dir/Pizza/README.md

 - Fridays and Saturdays are peak sales days.
 - 12:00 PM and 6:00 PM are peak ordering hours.
 - The most ordered pizza is **Classic Deluxe**.
-- Some pizzas like **Brie Carrie** had very low sales—should be removed or rebranded
+- Some pizzas like **Brie Carre** had very low sales—should be removed or rebranded

 ## 📬 Contact